mathiasbynens/jquery-visibility/README.md

 });
 ```

-Since most of the time you’ll need both events, your best option is to use an events map.
+For most applications you'll need both events, so the most convenient option is to use an events map.
 This way, you can bind both event handlers in one go:

 ```js
 $(document).on({